Valve/stagger/README.md

 ### Delay

 Specified in seconds, default is 0.

 Will make the first and subsequent items to be shifted ahead in time.
-Useful to make for scenarios when first item w/out an initial delay will have been in the past by the time the processing logic will pick it up.
+Useful in the scenarios when the first item without an initial delay will have been in the past by the time the processing logic picks it up.
 If the delay makes the first item to be scheduled on a weekend, it will be sent on Monday at 00 hours.